 Our operations are subject to federal, state, national, international, provincial and local laws and regulations regarding the protection of the environment in the countries in which we have storage facilities.
 In some cases, we may acquire land with existing environmental issues, including landfills as an example.
-In the salvage vehicle remarketing industry, large numbers of wrecked vehicles are stored at storage facilities and during that time, spills of fuel, motor oil and other fluids may occur, resulting in soil, surface water or groundwater contamination.
-In addition, certain of our facilities generate and/ or store petroleum products and other hazardous materials, including waste solvents and used oil.
+In the salvage vehicle remarketing industry, large numbers of wrecked vehicles are stored at storage facilities, requiring us to actively monitor and manage potential environmental impacts.
 In the U.K., we provide vehicle de-pollution and crushing services for end-of-life program vehicles.
-We could incur substantial expenditures for preventative, investigative or remedial action and could be exposed to liability arising from our operations, contamination by previous users of certain of our acquired facilities or facilities which we may acquire in the future, or the disposal of our waste at off-site locations.
-In addition to conducting environmental diligence on new site acquisitions, we also take such actions as may be necessary under laws in the United States to avoid liability for activities of prior owners, and we have from time to time acquired insurance with respect to acquired facilities with known environmental risks.
+We could incur substantial expenditures for preventative, investigative, or remedial action and could be exposed to liability arising from our operations, contamination by previous users of certain of our acquired facilities or facilities which we may acquire in the future, or the disposal of our waste at off-site locations.
+In addition to conducting environmental diligence on new site acquisitions, we also take such actions as may be necessary under laws in the U.S. to avoid liability for activities of prior owners, and we have from time to time acquired insurance with respect to acquired facilities with known environmental risks.
 There can be no assurances, however, that these efforts to mitigate environmental risk will prove sufficient if we were to face material liabilities.
 We have incurred expenses for environmental remediation in the past, and environmental laws and regulations could become more stringent over time.
 There can be no assurance that we or our operations will not be subject to significant costs in the future or that environmental enforcement agencies at the state and federal level will not pursue enforcement actions against us.
 In addition to acquiring insurance in connection with certain acquisitions, we have also obtained indemnification for pre-existing environmental liabilities from many of the persons and entities from whom we have acquired facilities, but there can be no assurance that such indemnifications will be available or sufficient.
-Any such expenditures or liabilities could have a material adverse effect on our consolidated results of operations and financial position.
+Any such expenditures or liabilities could have a material adverse effect on our consolidated results of operations, financial position, or cash flows.